mermaid-js/mermaid/docs/community/contributing.md

 ./run pnpm test
 ```

-#### Integration/End-to-End (e2e) tests
+#### Integration / End-to-End (E2E) Tests

 These test the rendering and visual appearance of the diagrams.

-This ensures that the rendering of that feature in the e2e will be reviewed in the release process going forward.
+This ensures that the rendering of that feature in the E2E will be reviewed in the release process going forward.
 Less chance that it breaks!

-To start working with the e2e tests:
+To start working with the E2E tests:

 **Host**